gefthi/wowsim-bb/doc/warlock-simcraft-design.md

 - Agent of Chaos: Immolate deals half as much direct damage but lasts 3 seconds longer.
 Periodic damage from Immolate benefits from spell haste and reduces the cooldown of Chaos Bolt by 0.5 second
 **Rare Runes**
 - Glyph of Life Tap: When you use Life Tap you gain 20% of your Spirit as spell power for 40 seconds (this is a buff to the player)
+- Rotation now keeps this buff up whenever the rune is equipped.
+The bonus shows up in combat logs and the spell power math.
 - Glyph of Conflagrate: Your conflagrate spell no longer consumers immolate (This is a must have obvisouly)
 - Demonic Aegis: Increases the effectiveness of your Fel Armor by 30%
 - Supression: Increases the chance to hit with spells by 3%